 I can apply this approach at every level.
 Whether it’s the next step in my career, the upcoming project to undertake, or even the immediate task this morning that demands my focus to streamline everything else and eliminate unnecessary challenges.

 “Trust is powerful.
 It is also fast.
 It can be lost quickly.
 Trust is also reciprocal.
 If you give trust, it will be given back to you.
 Delegation is a result of this trust.”― Steven R. Covey

-Even when I master the art of getting things done and choosing the best next thing, there will always be too many things coming in.
+Even after mastering the art of efficient task completion and selecting the optimal next step, the constant influx of tasks remains a persistent challenge.
 At some point, I need to learn to involve others to work with me to achieve more.
 I need to learn to delegate.
 To delegate means that I outsource part of my work.
 Usually, the work is already well-defined.
 I know what I typically do, what is the input that leads to a particular output.
 I just ask someone else to do it for me.
 To make it successful, I should do the following:

 - show how I do it, while other person watches

 - ask them to do it, so that I observe and provide feedback on how things should be done

 - ask them to carry on doing and come back when they have some questions, or they are stuck.